Skip to Content

 Image no longer available

-1. How to use this list side plank with left forearm on floor, elbow under shoulder, feet, knees, and hips stacked, and hips lifted so body forms one long, straight line.
+1. Draw right hand down and reach it underneath and behind torso as upper body curls toward floor side plank with left forearm on floor, elbow under shoulder, feet, knees, and hips stacked, and hips lifted so body forms one long, straight line.

 4. Return to start position.